20 Signs You're In A Codependent Relationship & Why It's Unhealthy

 The simple definition of codependency is when you are dependent on another for your sense of worth, and you use various forms of manipulation to attempt to get their love and approval in order to feel worthy.

 "Manipulation" might seem like a harsh word that you don't relate to, but manipulating others isn't always conniving and cruel-intentioned.
 For example, you might try to make yourself responsible for your partner's feelings and tell yourself you're doing it because you care about them—when in reality it's a form of control to get their love and approval.
-Or conversely, you might be directly angry and demanding as your form of control to get your partner to fill the empty hole within you.
+Or conversely, you might be directly demanding as your form of control to get your partner to fill the empty hole within you.

 What is a codependent relationship?